 Admittedly, I'm nowhere near as creative as some of TikTok's beauty enthusiasts.
 Every so often, something really smart comes along and makes me say: Why didn't I think of that?
 This time around, it's TikTok's way of reapplying sunscreen.

-This week saw the hottest UK temperature on record so it's no wonder that sunscreen — which protects skin against burns and skin cancer — is dominating Google and TikTok searches.
+With warmer weather on the way, it's no wonder that sunscreen — which protects skin against burns and skin cancer — is dominating Google and TikTok searches.
 Among questions about what SPF stands for and which sunscreen is the best, lots of us are keen to know how, and just how often, to reapply it.

 TikToker @kamgregory has it nailed.
 In a viral video titled "Makeup tips I wish I knew earlier (summer edition)" Kamille proves that the easiest way to reapply sunscreen isn't to drop your money on SPF powders (the majority of which are on the expensive side) or risk forgoing sunscreen entirely but to use a dry makeup sponge (like a Beautyblender) to press the product into your skin.
 In a couple of moments, Kamille tops up their sunscreen without their immaculate makeup budging an inch.
 "The sunscreen hack is LITERALLY what I've been looking for thank you 😭," wrote one viewer in the comments, and the thousands of likes speak for themselves.

 You might be thinking: But SPF top-ups are what aerosol spray sunscreens are for, surely?
 Of course, you can top up with an SPF spritz but recent research has shown that they aren't as effective at deflecting UV rays as we once thought.
 And for those on a beauty budget, buying two different types of sunscreen might not be an option.